torsday/notebook/GLOSSARY.md

 The process of transforming a function that takes multiple arguments into a function that takes just a single argument and returns another function if any arguments are still needed.

+## Database normalization

+Database normalization, or simply normalization, is the process of organizing the columns (attributes) and tables (relations) of a relational database to minimize data redundancy.
+Normalization involves decomposing a table into less redundant (and smaller) tables without losing information, and then linking the data back together by defining foreign keys in the old table referencing the primary keys of the new ones.
+The objective is to isolate data so that additions, deletions, and modifications of an attribute can be made in just one table and then propagated through the rest of the database using the defined foreign keys.

 ## Delta Compression

 See: Delta Encoding.